The Manual for Novices: Ch. 1 THE EGYPTIAN HASIDIM

 Though the ascetic-contemplative practice of solitary isolation in small and dark places is described in our own scriptures (notably in relation to the Mosaic Cleft in the Rock, and the Cave of Elijah), the practice of khalwa/hitbodedut was also a key practice of the Prophet of Islam himself, and it became an essential hallmark devotion of the Islamic Sufis during the eleventh and twelfth centuries— the very period in which the Egyptian Pietists were first formulating their own ascetic schemata.

-It has actually been demonstrated that it was also in Egypt (during the thirteenth and fourteenth centuries) that total khalwah ( under the direction of a Teacher) first became an initiatory and often obligatory practice for Islamic-Sufis.
+It has actually been demonstrated that it was also in Egypt (during the thirteenth and fourteenth centuries) that total khalwa ( under the direction of a Teacher) first became an initiatory and often obligatory practice for Islamic-Sufis.

 It is also this practice of the forty day “arba‘īnīyah” retreat that the famous letter from Benyamin to Hayyim ben Hananel refers.[xii]